 (1) The due payment of moneys payable by the Treasurer under a guarantee given under section 19 is guaranteed by the State.

-(2) Any such payment is to be made by the Treasurer and charged to the Consolidated Fund, and this subsection appropriates that Fund accordingly.
+(2) Any such payment is to be made by the Treasurer and charged to the Consolidated Account, and this subsection appropriates that Account accordingly.

-(3) The Treasurer is to cause to be credited to the Consolidated Fund any amounts received or recovered from the Authority or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 19.
+(3) The Treasurer is to cause to be credited to the Consolidated Account any amounts received or recovered from the Authority or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 19.

+[Section 20 amended by No. 77 of 2006 s.
+4 and 5(1).]

 21. Distribution of surplus

 (1) The Authority, as soon as is practicable after the end of each financial year, is to make a recommendation to the Minister as to the amount of the surplus (if any) that it recommends as being appropriate to be paid by the Authority to the Treasurer for that financial year.